-In the phases of reception and handling, the materials are not to suffer contamination or degradation and are at all times to bear adequate identification marks, including those relative to ^{Tasneef} type approval.
+In the phases of reception and handling, the materials are not to suffer contamination or degradation and are at all times to bear adequate identification marks, including those relative to Tasneef type approval.
 Storage is to be so arranged such that the materials are used, whenever possible, in chronological order of receipt.
-Materials are not to be used after the Manufacturer's date of expiry, except when the Manufacturer has given the hull builder prior written consent.
-SECTION 2
+Materials are not to be used after the Manufacturer's date of expiry, except when the Manufacturer has given the hull builder prior written con-sent.